Before you submit your work to the Bulletin, please read the following Writer's Guidelines

 The Bulletin aims to bridge the gap between true experts and lay audiences by publishing articles that are meaningful in the White House, at the Pentagon, and around the kitchen table.
 We identify the most authoritative experts and publish their reports in print and online for distribution to policy leaders and the broader public.
 We stimulate those on the forefront of research to communicate directly with a public eager for firsthand and authoritative perspectives on existential threats to humanity.
 We contribute to public discussion and help shape the global security agenda.

 Our readers turn to the Bulletin to find articles that cannot be found anywhere else and to make sense of incomplete or inaccurate reports published elsewhere.
 Our readers want to understand the issues and take ownership of them; they want to learn something, and they want to be provoked.
 They don’t want technical language that is esoteric and inaccessible.
 The articles are edited and, at times, thoroughly re-worked by experienced Bulletin editors.
 This is worth repeating: Because it is dedicated to excellence, the Bulletin never publishes unedited articles.
+The Bulletin will not publish text created or generated by artificial intelligence.
+Authors must disclose to Bulletin editors any use of generative AI tools in research or conception stages of articles proposed for publication.

 Read the journal and the website